Why choose Mitch as your insurance broker?

 Auto insurance in Ontario: What’s covered?

 In Ontario, auto insurance isn’t optional — it’s the law.
-Every driver is required to carry a minimum level of coverage that is designed to protect you, your passengers, and others on the road.
-Here’s a quick overview of what’s typically covered under a standard Ontario car insurance policy.
+You must carry a certain amount of coverage to protect yourself, your passengers, and others on the road.
+Here’s what’s typically included in a standard Ontario car insurance policy.

 Laws